thevillagehacker/thevillagehacker.github.io/_posts/2023-04-12-Business_logic_error.md

 }
 ````

-Now we can pay less amount of money for the orders we place by changing the quantity value to negative values.
+By changing the `quantity` value to a negative number, it was possible to pay a reduced amount for the orders placed.

 Thanks for reading!

-Follow me on Twitter : [thevillagehacker](https://twitter.com/thevillagehackr)
+For more insights and updates, follow me on Twitter: [@thevillagehacker](https://twitter.com/thevillagehackr).